greg-md/php-orm/README.md

 # @todo

-- Change `extends \PDO` to `getConnector` and start using PdoAdapterTrait instead of extending classes.
 - Add ORDER BY and LIMIT clauses to UPDATE and DELETE statements.
 - Check sql documentation and add needed sql clauses in statements.